tgharold/DotNetCore-ConfigurationOptionsValidationExamples/README.md

 - `IOptionsSnapshot<T>`: Validation happens on every new scope (usually every request).
 - `IOptionsMonitor<T>`: Runs validation on the next access after the underlying settings have changed.

 For a discussion of which approach to use when injecting the options into a class, I recommend [Andrew Lock's article](https://andrewlock.net/creating-singleton-named-options-with-ioptionsmonitor/).
-Keep in mind the object lifetimes for each approach and avoid captive dependencies (passing a scope object into the constructor of a singleton / long-lived object).
+Keep in mind the object lifetimes for each approach and avoid captive dependencies (passing a scoped object like `IOptionsSnapshot<T>` into the constructor of a singleton / long-lived object).

 One approach to dealing with the lazy-evaluation of validation rules would be to add those `IOptions<T>` as parameters to the `Startup.Configure()` and then instantiate a copy of every options object.
 This would give you a way to validate that anything in the `appsettings*.json` files (or environment variables) injected at startup are correct.
+I think, because of how some of the sample `ConfigureAndValidateSection()` methods work under the covers (returning the object instance), validation will run during `Startup.ConfigureServices()`.
+But I need to verify that assertion.

 # Examples